| |

 sessions, so to help ensure that you stay on

-and your dog as we move through each phase.
+and your dog, is often provided as we move through each phase.

 We focus